MACorman/todoapp/README.md

 online repositories allow you to also share your code with other developers

 - initialize a git repository for the application (make sure you are in the main application directory)
+- make an initial commit
+- create repo in github
+- push work to repo

+git init
+git add -A
+git commit -m "initial commit" git remote add origin git@github.com:MACorman/todoapp.git git branch -M main git push -u origin main

+note: after the first time can push with git push git commmit -A adds everything.... can also use git add .

+Editing a Todo
+- created a form to edit an exisiting todo
+- submits to update - hits the database with patch or gives an error